Karthi: 2008–2011: Break after Paruthiveeran

 Karthi's third film in 2010 was Suseenthiran's action thriller Naan Mahaan Alla, in which he played a middle class youth from Chennai whose life is disrupted when his father is targeted by a gang of killers.
 It received good reviews, was very popular, and Karthi's performances was praised by critics.
 Sreedhar Pillai wrote for Sify: "[Karthi] nails the character to perfection" ...
 He is one good reason to see the film."
 Bhama Devi Ravi of Times of India wrote: " ... what a pleasure to see Karthi deliver his best performance to date ... ".
 Rediff wrote that "Karthi has simply had a ball ... " and "It's been a long time since you saw an actor who can be as convincing in sadness and rage, as in happiness."
 Naan Mahaan Alla was dubbed into Telugu and released as Naa Peru Shiva in 2011; it was very successful and earned Karthi some Telugu film offers.

 Karthi's next film was the action–masala Siruthai (2011), a remake of the 2006 Telugu film Vikramarkudu.
 He played two roles; a thief and a police officer.
 Karthi's performances received favourable reviews.
 Malathi Rangarajan of The Hindu wrote: "Karthi looks and performs better with every film.
 Siruthai exemplifies the observation".
 Pavithra Srinivasan of Rediff wrote: "But the film belongs to Rocket Raja (Karthi), the sort of adorable ruffian Tamil cinema has been missing for a while.
 He picks pockets, slices off handbags, charms women and even bashes (!) them up without a single jolt to his conscience."
 Despite gaining mixed critical response, the film achieved financial success, becoming one of the highest-grossing Tamil films of 2011.
 In 2011, Siruthai became Karthi's biggest commercial success, cementing his position in the Tamil film industry.
 Sify said that Karthi had become " ... one of the hottest stars in Kollywood".
-He made a special appearance in a song in K. V. Anand's Ko (2011), alongside other prominent actors from Tamil cinema.
+He made a special appearance in a song in K. V. Anand's Ko (2011), alongside other prominent actors from Tamil cinema (Incl. his brother Suriya).

 2012–present: Career slump and resurgence

 In May 2011, Karthi began working in the political comedy film Saguni, directed by Shankar Dayal and featuring him amongst an ensemble cast of supporting actors.
 He played Kamalakannan in the film, a villager who comes to the city to save his palatial house in Karaikudi from being destroyed for a politician's personal gain and unknowingly transforms to become a kingmaker in Tamil Nadu politics.
 The film opened to mixed reviews from critics, and became a box office failure.
-Karthi dubbed for himself for the Telugu version of Saguni (2012) and his since dubbed for the Telugu dubbed versions of all of his films.
+Karthi dubbed for himself for the Telugu version of Saguni (2012) and has since dubbed for the Telugu dubbed versions of all of his films and for one character in Brothers, the dubbed version of his brother Suriya's Maattrraan (2012).
 He later appeared in the 2013 Pongal release Alex Pandian, opposite Anushka Shetty, which also opened to negative critical response upon release.